 During the reproductive period throughout the lifetime of any female, about 400 to 500 oocytes mature influenced by hormones.
 After ovulation the oocytes can be fertilized.
 In their mature state the fallopian tubes are each about 4 cm long, 2 cm wide and 1 cm thick.
 During menopause the size is constantly changing until it reaches its final size which is comparable to an almond.
 The ovaries are located in the inner pelvis walls on the right and left side of the lesser pelvis.

 The first day of the menstrual bleeding is always classified as the beginning of a new cycle.
 Nevertheless, it is an ongoing process with flowing transitions.
 Follicles (vesicles) encase each oocyte.
 This first phase of follicle maturation is described as the previous cycle.
 In the second half of the cycle, more follicles develop as well, that e.g., can be visualized by ultrasound.
 They are called antral follicles.

 Normally, only one follicle reaches fully maturity.
 The remaining follicles gradually form back.
 The fully matured follicle has a size of about 2 cm.
-It reaches this size at about the 14th day after the cycle starts.
+It reaches this size at about the 14th day of the cycle.
 The growing follicle exerts pressure on the environment causing the case to rupture and the oocyte to be released.
-In this phase, the fallopian tube has come in contact with the oocyte and is able to accommodate the released egg.
-From there, it is transported through the Fallopian tube to the uterus, where this process is supported by fine hairlike projections and muscles.
+In this phase, the fallopian tube meets the oocyte and can accommodate the released egg.
+From there, it is transported through the Fallopian tube to the uterus, where this process is supported by fine hair like projections and muscles.